 - JD from an ABA-accredited law school;

-- Three to five years of relevant legislative, legal, or policy experience (experience or interest in animal law or transactional law preferred);
+- One to three years of relevant legislative, legal, or policy experience, including judicial clerkships (experience or interest in transactional law preferred);

 - Strong legal research, writing, interpersonal, and communications skills;

 - Demonstrated commitment to sustainable agriculture and local/regional food systems (work in food and agriculture settings preferred);

 - Admission to the LLM in Food and Agriculture Law program at Vermont Law School (application for LLM admission can occur concurrently with application for CAFS Fellow position); and

 - Admission to Vermont Bar (can be obtained within first year of position).